thephpleague/uri-src/docs/interfaces/7.0/idn.md

 Last but not least if you prefer methods that throw exceptions instead of having to check the `Result::hasErrors` method for error you can use the following sibling methods:

-- `Converter::toAsciiOrFail` which throws a `League\Uri\Idna\ConversionFailed` exception on error
+- `Converter::toAsciiOrFail` insteqd of `Converter::toAsciiOrFail`;
-- `Converter::toUnicodeOrFail` which throws a `League\Uri\Idna\ConversionFailed` exception on error
+- `Converter::toUnicodeOrFail` insteqd of `Converter::toUnicode`;

-You can still access the result by calling the `ConversionFailed::result` method.
+Both methods will throw a `League\Uri\Idna\ConversionFailed` exception on error.
+You can still access the result by calling the `ConversionFailed::getResult` method and the exception message will contain a concatenation of all the error descriptions available for the submitted host.

 ```php
 <?php